Hasan2510/SPRING-21JANSDET2/README.md

 We can register a bean in multiple ways, the simplest is to create a configuration class that holds our bean definitions:

 ```
-@Configuration // Registers the class as a bean, this is a specialised bean that is used for providing beans from our bean definitions
+@Configuration // Registers the class as a bean, this is a specialised bean that is used for providing beans from our bean definitions (methods in this class)
 public class Config {

   @Bean // Registers a method as a bean here